Hunters Found A Strange Human Grave Prior To Jennifer Dulos’ Disappearance

 — Matt McFarland (@MattMcFarland3) January 9, 2020

-Fotis has been a suspect in this case since the beginning, as well as his ex-girlfriend Michelle Troconis.
+Fotis, as well as his ex-girlfriend Michelle Troconis, has been a suspect in this case since the beginning.
 However, Mawhinney’s alleged involvement is news to the public.
 Police believe Mawhinney could have been working with Fotis and even have dug that graves site for him.

 Fotis was charged this week for murder, felony murder and kidnapping.
 He also faces charges of interfering with the investigation and tampering with evidence.
 Troconis and Mawhinney were also charged, each of them for conspiracy to commit murder.
 Police believe that Fotis was the one who actually killed his estranged wife but that he was assisted by Troconis and Mawhinney with the disposal of the body.